I can’t believe this is my third coffee review!

 This is the coffee grinder I have, which I mainly got because it was cheap, lol.
 I know we will need a better one at some point, but this one gets the job done for now.

-If you are curious to learn more about brewing coffee and the different processes, Oak & Bond has a great section on its website devoted to this topic.
+If you are curious to learn more about brewing coffee and the different processes, Oak & Bond has a great section devoted to this topic on its website.
 It’s spelled out clearly and is a helpful guide if you’re new to coffee!

-Overall, I highly recommend Oak & Bond coffee.
-I know I will be coming back to them to try their whiskey barrel and wine barrel blends specifically!
+Overall, I highly recommend Oak and Bond Coffee Co.
+I know I will be coming back to try their whiskey barrel and wine barrel coffee specifically!

-You can find Oak & Bond on Instagram, Facebook, and Twitter.
+You can find Oak and Bond Coffee Co. on Instagram, Facebook, and Twitter.

 Be sure to check back here at KT Likes Coffee every month for a new featured small business coffee roaster and review!

-4 thoughts on “Oak & Bond Coffee Co Review: Barrel Aged Coffee At Its Finest”
+4 thoughts on “Oak and Bond Coffee Co Review: Superb Barrel-Aged Coffee”

 Your description just makes me want to buy some and try it – “You could smell the bourbon flavor in the can when you opened it.
 You could smell the bourbon flavor as the coffee was brewing.”
 I can literally smell it now!
 And what better way to start the morning with Bourbon-flavored coffee 🙂 Thanks for sharing this review!